About the Interactive Map Viewer

 The maps are used as guidance for the Bureau's official forecasts.
 The Bureau's forecasters all around Australia use these maps every day in conjunction with other data sources to prepare and issue the official regular weather and ocean forecasts and warnings for every Australian state and territory.

 These maps are useful for those interested in a detailed view of the forecast conditions across the Australian region or globally for the atmosphere and ocean.

 For information about interpreting Wind Barbs see the Bureau Glossary under Wind Barbs: How to interpret wind speed and direction?

 For information about interpreting MSLP Thickness see the Bureau Glossary under Thickness

 What is the data source for the maps?

 A new suite of numerical weather and wave prediction models came into operation in August 2010 when the Bureau introduced its ACCESS and AUSWAVE models.
-The Bureau's National Meteorological and Oceanographic Centre (NMOC) runs numerical models over several geographic areas (domains) to provide automated analyses and predictions of atmosphere and ocean characteristics on a range of time-scales.
-The maps generated from the ACCESS and AUSWAVE models represent a variety of atmosphere and ocean characteristics at a number of elevations.
+The Bureau of Meteorology runs numerical models over several geographic areas (domains) to provide automated analyses and predictions of atmosphere and ocean characteristics on a range of time-scales.
 The maps showing the state of the atmosphere use the Bureau's ACCESS atmospheric modelling system while those showing the state of ocean waves use the Bureau's AUSWAVE ocean modelling system.